Agile Analytics: A Master Guide To Implementation

-Looking to the big picture is key.
+Looking at the big picture is key.
 It’s important to constantly reassess how the implementation components align with the Master ones.

 Communication is Crucial

 When working across multiple teams and organizations, this is essential to any success.
-Have clearly established protocols for exchanging ideas and brining up issues.
+Have clearly established protocols for exchanging ideas and bringing up issues.

 Overall, this agile approach keeps stakeholders in the loop, allows relatively fast results and is one of many ways we can work toward the larger goal.